Hit Enter to Search or X to close

 5. Visual Intent

 Many SERPs have image packs in the top 100 results by default.
-If you see Pinterest in search results or a pack with only images, it has visual intent detected by Google.
+If you see Pinterest in search results or a pack with only images, it means that Google understood people seek visual information for these types of queries.
+Users do tend to want multimodal multimedia experiences.
+Users want images, videos, diagrams, quick tips, etc.

 6. Video Intent